On Thurston's parametrization of $\mathbb{C}{\rm P}^1$-structures: Introduction

-Although they stated it in the form of a question, we state more positively since it has been solved affirmatively for genetic holonomy representations, namely, for purely loxodromic representations \cite{ Baba-15gt, Baba-17}.
+Although \cite{Gallo-Kapovich-Marden} stated this conjecture in the form of a question, we state it more positively since it has been solved affirmatively for generic holonomy representations, namely, for purely loxodromic representations \cite{ Baba-15gt, Baba-17}.
 (For Schottky representations, see \cite{Baba12}.)
-There is also a version of this question for branched $\CP^1$-structures (Problem 12:1:2 in \cite{Gallo-Kapovich-Marden}); see \cite{Calsamiglia4DeroinFrancaviglia14} \cite{Ruffoni(17)} for some progress in the case of branched $\CP^1$-structures.
+There is also a version of this question for branched $\CP^1$-structures (Problem 12:1:2 in \cite{Gallo-Kapovich-Marden}); see \cite{Calsamiglia4DeroinFrancaviglia14} \cite{Ruffoni20} for some progress in the case of branched $\CP^1$-structures.

+Recently, Gupta and Mj \cite{GuptaMj(19)} gave a generalization of Theorem \ref{ThurstonCoordimates} to certain $\CP^1$-structures on a surface with punctures (namely, $\CP^1$-structures which corresponds to compact Riemann surfaces with meromorphic quadratic differentials whose poles are of order at least three); see also \cite{AllegrettiBridgeland(18)MonodromoyOfMeromorphicProjectiveStructures}.

-{\bf Acknowledgements:} I thank Gye-Seon Lee and the mathematics department of Universit\"at Heidelberg for their hospitality where much of this paper was written.
-The author is supported by JSPS Grant-in-Aid for Research Activity start-up (18H05833).
-He also thanks the anonymous referee for comments, which in particular made some parts of the arguments clearer.
+{\bf Acknowledgements:} I thank Gye-Seon Lee and the mathematics department of Universit\"at Heidelberg for their hospitality where much of this chapter was written.
+The author is supported by JSPS Grant-in-Aid for Research Activity start-up (18H05833) and Grant-in-Aid for Scientific Research C (20K03610).
+He also thanks the anonymous referee and the editor for comments, which in particular made some parts of the arguments clearer.